asamli/aiida-castep-addons/README.md

 * `castep_addons.band_plot`: Workflow to calculate the density of states and band structures which are then plotted using `Sumo`. `Galore` is also integrated to plot UPS, XPS and HAXPES spectra.
 * `castep_addons.phonon`: Workflow to calculate the phonon band structure (plotted using `Sumo`) and IR and Raman spectra (plotted using `matplotlib.pyplot`).
 The spectra are broadened with `Galore`.
 * `castep_addons.magnetic`: Workflow to enumerate magnetic orderings for a structure using `Pymatgen`, relax each structure and analyse the results.
+* `castep_addons.core_loss`: Workflow to do spectral core loss calculations and plot EELS/XANES spectra using `OptaDOS`.

 Parsers:
 * `castep_addons.phonon`: Parser for CASTEP .phonon output files to extract the structure, vibrational spectrum data, q-points, phonon frequencies and eigenvectors.